volatiletech/sqlboiler/V5 Upgrade Guide.md

 Similarly, interfaces and methods for non-context variants have been removed. e.g. `boil.Executor` vs `boil.ContextExecutor`.

+### Enums and the `--add-enum-types` flag

+The `--add-enum-type` flag has been removed.
+Generating types for enums is now the default behavior.

 ## Fixes that caused breaking changes

 * Both `qm.Limit` and `qm.Offset` now use `int64` instead of `int`.
 You may have to type cast your current calls.